aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 ## 4. Nested node validations and property paths

-So far we have discussed examples where constraints were set over properties for a single node.
+So far we have discussed examples where constraints were set for properties for a single node.

-The custom validation mechanism also supports defining validations over multiple nodes in the same validation rules, connecting them with nesting constraints:
+The custom validation mechanism also supports defining validations for multiple nodes in the same validation rules, connecting them with nesting constraints:

-- *nested*: constrains all nested nodes connected to the target node through some property
+- *nested*: Constrains all nested nodes connected to the target node through some property

-As an alternative, the properties for constraints can be defined as a property paths that make it possible to express nesting traversing the output graph into a simple an efficient way
+As an alternative, the properties for constraints can be defined as property paths that make it possible to express nesting traversing the output graph in a simple and efficient way.

 The following sections review each of these constraints.

 ### 4.1 nested

-`nested` can be used to add additional constraints to nodes nested under the target node and connected through some specific property.
+`nested` can be used to add additional constraints to nodes nested under the target node and connected through a specific property.

 Consider the following simple RAML API: